K1ngK3ys/K1ngK3ys/README.md

 Beside that as mentioned above I'm also a student in media informatics and cybersecurity.
 Over the years I have gained decent skills in Web-development (HTML, CSS, JS), Java, Python and currently I am learning C/C++

 Tools I mostly work with are Google Tools, sometimes Microsoft aswell.
 I know about Atlassian, Jira, Confluence, Gitlab, I've also worked on AI Tools and set up n8n automation workflows and MCP (Model Context Protocol)
+I'm most confident with Microsoft and MacOS...
+Linux is still on standby

 <!---